 with John Clinton Eisner and Irina Kruzhilina

-Presented by Arts Brookfield for Brookfield Place New York
+Presented in May 2021 by Arts Brookfield for Brookfield Place New York

 Runtime: 50 minutes

 “Last year I learned how a room can come to represent utter isolation.
 In this production I learned how a room can represent any time or place — the limitless reach of our imagination.
 As McLaughlin asks, ‘What dreams are we headed for tonight?'”

 “It was a dream come true…”